AnAbsurdlyAngryGoose/openmod/README.md

 ## Installing Open Mod

 To install Open Mod, please add the application to the community from which you would like to reproduce mod logs (the "origin") and the community to which you would like to publish them (the "destination").
-Publishing logs to the community from which they originate is **not supported**.

 You must then configure the application in the "origin" community.